MatrixMind-cloud/azure-arc-hybrid-cloud-demo/README.md

 The integration is ready if you can see metrics being displayed in the Performance view and once the Map view shows your Arc VM and used port connections.

+## Azure Subscription cleanup

+In order to clean up all resources created by this demo run the script: `scripts/99_az_cleanup.ps1`

+It will remove the Log Analytics Workspace, the Resource Group and the Service Principal used for machine enrollment.